threeiem/email_auth_check/README.md

 # Email Authentication Checker

 This script checks the SPF (Sender Policy Framework), DKIM (DomainKeys Identified Mail), and DMARC (Domain-based Message Authentication, Reporting, and Conformance) records for a given domain.
+It also provides safety warnings for potentially unsafe configurations.

 ## Installation